greg7mdp/parallel-hashmap/README.md

 The benefit of this approach would be that the internal tables would each resize on its own when they reach 87.5% capacity, and since each table contains approximately one sixteenth of the values, the memory usage peak would be only one sixteenth of the size we saw for the single *flat_hash_map*.

 The rest of this article describes my implementation of this concept that I have done inside the Abseil library (I have submitted a pull request in the hope it will be merged into the main Abseil codebase).
-THe current name for it is *parallel_flat_hash_map* or *parallel_flat_hash_set*.
+The current name for it is *parallel_flat_hash_map* or *parallel_flat_hash_set*.
 It does provide the same external API as Abseil's other hash tables, and internally it uses a std::array of N *flat_hash_maps*.

 I was delighted to find out that not only the *parallel_flat_hash_map* has significant memory usage benefits compared to the *flat_hash_map*, but it also has significant advantages for concurrent programming as I will show later.